lisawilliams/auto-mom-front/checklist.md

 3. api.js for sign-in *DONE*
 4. ui.js for sign-in *DONE*
 5. Test that you can sign in via web UI *DONE*
-6. Confirm that request ran on backend with appropriate HTTP status code *DONE*
+6. Confirm that request ran on backend with appropriate HTTP status code *DONE* (Returns 200 OK as expected)

 ### Get Sign-Out working

-1. HTML for sign-out
+1. HTML for sign-out *DONE*
-2. events.js for sign-out
+2. events.js for sign-out *DONE*
-3. api.js for sign-out
+3. api.js for sign-out *DONE*
-4. ui.js for sign-out
+4. ui.js for sign-out *DONE*
-5. Test that you can sign out via web UI
+5. Test that you can sign out via web UI *DONE*
-6. Confirm that request ran on backend with appropriate HTTP status code
+6. Confirm that request ran on backend with appropriate HTTP status code *DONE* (Returns 204 No Content as expected)

 ### Get Change-Password Working